French chef Alain Ducasse rejects the easy 'wow' at Le Meurice

 In an interview days before Le Meurice Restaurant’s reopening on Monday, the entrepreneur whose empire includes over 20 international restaurants said he wants the cooking, stripped bare of excess and reduced to its essence, to do the wowing in the light, bright dining room that overlooks the famous Tuileries gardens.

-“We’re not going to give you something showy here, we’re going to give you flavors, tastes, products, seasoning, cooking.
+“We’re not going to give you something showy here, we’re going to give you flavours, tastes, products, seasoning, cooking.
 Justice,” said Ducasse.

 “It will be a clear message on the plate so that when you finish the plate it’s clear.
 There is no confusion in tastes,” he said.
 “The wow effect is the taste.”